Good Luck, Babe!

-"Good Luck, Babe!" is a song by the American singer-songwriter Chappell Roan, released as the lead single from her second studio album on April 5, 2024, through Amusement Records and Island Records.
+"Good Luck, Babe!" is a song by the American singer-songwriter Chappell Roan, released as a single on April 5, 2024, through Amusement Records and Island Records.
 Roan wrote the song with Justin Tranter and Dan Nigro, who produced it.
 A 1980s-influenced power ballad, "Good Luck, Babe!" incorporates synth-pop, new wave, and dance, with elements of baroque pop and soft rock.
 Its maximalist production consists of pulsing synthesizers and a string section.
-Its lyrics vengefully address a lesbian woman who denies her romantic feelings for Roan in order to enter a compulsory heterosexual relationship.

 Music critics acclaimed Roan's vocals, the production, and the storytelling lyrics.
 Many publications included "Good Luck, Babe!" in their rankings of the best songs of 2024; NME, The Guardian, and Rolling Stone placed it at number one on their lists.
 The single became Roan's breakout song and a sleeper hit; it peaked at number four on the Billboard Hot 100 chart.
-It also reached number one on charts in Ireland and Poland, and reached the top five in Australia, Canada, New Zealand, Singapore, and the UK.
-It has been certified platinum or higher in Australia, Belgium, Canada, France, Greece, New Zealand, Portugal, Poland, the UK, and the US.
+It also reached number one on charts in Ireland and Poland, and reached the top five in Australia, Canada, New Zealand, Singapore, and the United Kingdom.
+It has been certified platinum or higher in Australia, Belgium, Canada, France, Greece, New Zealand, Portugal, Poland, the United Kingdom, and the United States.

 Roan performed "Good Luck, Babe!" at Coachella, The Tonight Show Starring Jimmy Fallon, and the 2024 MTV Video Music Awards, where it was nominated for Song of Summer.
 The song was nominated for Best Song at the 2024 MTV Europe Music Awards; and for Song of the Year, Record of the Year, and Best Pop Solo Performance at the 67th Annual Grammy Awards in 2025.
 It won the Brit Award for International Song at the Brit Awards 2025 and topped the Triple J Hottest 100, 2024.
-The song was prominently featured in the 2025 film Bugonia.

 Release

 In April 2024, Roan sent an email to fans stating that "Good Luck, Babe!" would be released on April 5, writing that the song is "about wishing good luck to someone who is denying fate".
-She added that it would be the "first song of the next chapter", following her debut studio album The Rise and Fall of a Midwest Princess in September 2023.
+She added that it would be the "first song of the next chapter", following her debut studio album, The Rise and Fall of a Midwest Princess, in September 2023.

 Amusement Records and Island Records released the single through streaming and download on April 5, 2024.
 A lyric video was released on that day.
 Inspired by early Internet culture imagery, the video includes extensive use of the Comic Sans typeface.
 Roan expressed reluctance to make a full video, citing burnout and exhaustion from continuous touring and recording.
 The song was released as a limited-edition 7-inch vinyl on June 28.